jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ### USB C Hub
 Hub works and allows me to plugin additional USB items and read SD cards, but ethernet and HDMI passthrough do not work currently.

+### WD Blue 3D NAND 250GB PC SSD - SATA III 6 Gb/s M.2 2280 Solid State Drive
+New drive is in the mail.
+Looking forward to getting this going as my boot drive.

 ## Installation Notes